Corporate Court Reporting Services

 Understanding the Basics

 You may be asked to testify in a trial setting or you may be asked to give a deposition in less formal surroundings.
 However, it is important to note that in either scenario your testimony will be given under the pains and penalties of perjury.
 Whether you are sitting in a courtroom witness box or simply sitting across the table from multiple attorneys, your testimony will be given under oath.
 It must be executed truthfully, completely and with appropriate acknowledgment of any context or nuance that will help to clarify your meaning.

 In addition, your testimony will almost certainly be noted by a court reporter.
 A court reporter helps to ensure that every word spoken in a formal proceeding is taken down accurately and completely.
 This service helps to ensure a full record of each case and provides a reference for those involved.
-If a judge, attorney or juror has a question about what you said in response to a question, they will refer to the notes taken by the court reporter Cincinnati OH.
+If a judge, attorney or juror has a question about what you said in response to a question, they will refer to the notes taken by the court reporter.

 Being an Effective Witness